invertase/react-native-firebase-docs/docs/analytics/reserved-events.md

 # Reserved Events

-A number of methods are provided to help tailor analytics specifically for your own app.
-The Firebase SDK includes a number of pre-set events which are automatically handled, and cannot be used with custom [logEvent](version /analytics/reference#logevent) events:
+A number of methods are provided to help tailor analytics specifically for your own app, however the Firebase SDK includes a number of pre-set events which are automatically handled and cannot be used with custom [logEvent](version /analytics/reference#logevent) events.

+!> Attempting to use one of these events will throw an exception.

 ```js
 const reserved = [